Popculture and Philosophy

 - How has the use of aggressive rhetoric in the political arena affected our society?

 - Is it all right to stage a scene in order to tell a larger truth in documentary filmmaking?
-How far is too far?
+When do you cross the line?

 Still looking for a key question about ethics?
 Maybe a post in one of these will help.